-Washington, coincidentally nicknamed The Evergreen State has become one of the most marijuana-friendly areas of the country.
+Washington, coincidentally nicknamed The Evergreen State has become one of the most cannabis-friendly areas of the country.
 Medicinal cannabis has been legal since 1998 and on Nov.
-3, 2012, Washington residents voted to legalize recreational marijuana.
+3, 2012, Washington residents voted to legalize recreational cannabis.
 The general attitude towards the herb is very relaxed, especially in the Seattle area.
-Every August, when Seattle hosts the iconic Hempfest, you will see the Seattle Police cruising around on bicycles handing out munchies along with the laws about marijuana use in the state of Washington.
+Every August, when Seattle hosts the iconic Hempfest, you will see the Seattle Police cruising around on bicycles handing out munchies along with the laws about cannabis use in the state of Washington.

-There are limits to how much marijuana you can purchase and possess at one time.
-You can only hold one ounce of marijuana flower (28 grams), 7 grams of extract for inhalation, 16 ounces of infused product in solid form, or 72 oz. in beverage form for both edibles and topicals.
+There are limits to how much cannabis you can purchase and possess at one time.
+You can only hold one ounce of cannabis flower (28 grams), 7 grams of extract for inhalation, 16 ounces of infused product in solid form, or 72 oz. in beverage form for both edibles and topicals.

 If you are a lawyer in Washington who would like to advertise your services here, please email us at email@example.com.